Aandri99/FPGAPau/LED-blink.md

 ### Bitstream generation

-* Before bitstream generation, a HDL wrapper around the design needs to be created.
+* Before bitstream generation, a HDL design wrapper needs to be created, which is an automatically generated HDL code that represents your graphical design.

     Within your project source tree, right-click on top of your design  and select *Create HDL Wrapper* (use default settings).
 <img src="https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/doc/LED-blink/hdlWrapper.PNG" width="1000"/>

 * Click on *Generate Bitstream* (left panel) and proceed with the default settings.
 This will automatically take you through:
-     * **Synthesis**: translates the custom design FPGA design into logical elements such as flip-flops, LUTs...
+     * **Synthesis**: translates the HDL wrapper (i.e. your custom FPGA design) into logical elements such as flip-flops, LUTs...
-     * **Implementation**: places the logical elements of the synthesized design into the particular chip architecture.
+     * **Implementation**: places and routes the logical elements of the synthesized design into the particular chip architecture.
      * **Bitstream generation**: creates a binary image that contains the implemented design.

 * After a few minutes, the process completes.
 Press *Cancel* to close the pop-up window.